 The biggest gear surprise was my Inov-8 Roclite Pro G 400 GTX boots.
 They were amazing in the winter conditions, with very impressive grip and extremely comfortable.
 I did wear two pairs of socks, though, to keep my feet warm.
 So do size up if you intend to wear these boots in winter.

-Walking poles and crampons were essential in this weather.
-They really helped with traction and balance on the frozen ground.
+Walking poles and crampons were essential in this weather, they really helped with traction and balance on the frozen ground.
+I also needed the snow/sun glasses to protect my eyes in the spindrift.
 I didn’t use my ice axe, but like my first aid kit, I would always carry it in winter just in case.
-No winter gear list would be complete without one.
+No winter gear list would be complete without these items.